Skip to main content

 Con: Certain breeds have less coverage

-If your dog is of a breed more likely to have health issues (such as hip dysplasia) they may not be able to be covered by certain insurances.
+If your pet is of a breed more likely to have health issues (such as hip dysplasia) they may not be able to be covered by certain insurances.

-Pro: Insurance may be cheaper for multi-dog families
+Pro: Insurance may be cheaper for multi-pet families

 Some insurance plans offer bundles that make your plan cheaper if you’re insuring multiple animals.